Applefest: Brighton, Ontario

 Brighton, Ontario's Applefest, founded in 1975, is held annually on the last full weekend in September.
 Events include BBQ's and breakfasts, entertainment, children's activities, dances, a street fair, car show, arts and crafts, and a parade.

 United States

 Bayfield, Wisconsin

 The Bayfield Apple Festival, established in 1962 & held in early October, was listed among "Top Ten Autumn Festivals in North America" by the Society of American Travel Writers in 2006.
 The 2021 festival (not held in 2020) will mark its 59th year, and in 2009 it attracted over 50,000 people.
 The city of Bayfield, Wisconsin, located on the southwest shore of Lake Superior, serves as the gateway to the Apostle Islands and was named by the Chicago Tribune as the "Best Little Town in the Midwest."
 Featured are classic apple fest activities such as an apple pie and apple peeling contests, live music, and a carnival.
-There is also anannual parade, over 150 arts and crafts booths, and Venetian boat parade in the harbor.
+There is also an annual parade, over 150 arts and crafts booths, and Venetian boat parade in the harbor.